Joohnnys/JCommands/README.md

 It's very easy to use, it's simple!!!

-I'm working a new version with new features like command alias and more...
+I'm working a new version with new features like open external link when click on message.

 [Descrição em português](https://github.com/Joohnnys/JCommands/wiki/Descri%C3%A7%C3%A3o-em-portugu%C3%AAs)